deiger/AirCon/README.md

 # HiSense Air Conditioners

 This program implements the LAN API for HiSense WiFi Air Conditioner module, model AEH-W4B1.

-The program will probably fit other HiSense modules, like AEH-W4A1 as well, but I have not tried any.
-Please let me know if you do.
+As discussed [here](../../issues/1), the program doesn't seem to fit the AEH-W4A1 module, which relies on entirely different protocol (implemented by the Hi-Smart Life app).
+Please let me know if you have a different experience, or try other modules.

 The module is installed in ACs that are either manufactured or only branded by many other companies.
 These include Beko, Westinghouse, Winia, Tornado, York and more.

-It is not affiliated with either HiSense, any of it's subsidiaries, or any of its resellers.
+**This program is not affiliated with either HiSense, any of it's subsidiaries, or any of its resellers.**

 ## Prerequisites